Jump down to… »Back in the 1960s: First Efforts

 Because US titles were only distributed in newsagents at that time, three months after their US on-sale dates, news on forthcoming issues was easy for anybody with a kindly US pen pal.
 But among all of the news and reviews about comics, one issue had the following somewhat understated comment “There’s a new TV series coming in America called Star Trek, it sounds quite good”!

-But production standards were evolving rapidly in these early years of UK fandom.
-By 1971 instantprint shops were all the rage, offering an inexpensive form of offset-litho printing with paper plates.
-This only a few years after hand-cranked stencil or spirit duplicators had been the status quo.
+But production standards were evolving rapidly in that nascent UK fandom age.
+By 1971 instantprint shops were all the rage, offering an inexpensive form of offset-litho printing but with paper plates – perfect for small print runs.

-Suddenly fanzine editors had the opportunity to design their pages with a little more flair (even if they were still typewritten with rub-down Letraset headers).
-Knowing a few artists didn’t help either!
+Suddenly fanzine editors had the opportunity to design their pages with a little more flair (even if they were still typewritten with rub-down Letraset headers and biro borders).
+And knowing a few artists didn’t help either!

 Mentioning Power Comics – the line of exclamation-heavy weeklies Pow!, Wham!, Smash! and latterly Fantastic and Terrific – it wasn’t until the mid-1970s that I heard the genuine story of their somewhat abrupt demise.
 Before the company became part of the mighty IPC Magazines, Odhams Press had been responsible for the weekly comics line – created as a vehicle for Leo Baxendale’s genius, to lure him from DC Thomsons.
 But as it began to expand and acquire the Power Comics imprint, it became many British kids’ first viewing of Marvel super-heroes, its line increasingly including these cheaper black and white reprints to bolster the originated content.